Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 This “Eligibility” section (right here through Question 22) provides much information concerning eligibility.
 An expungement eligibility assessment is also available using our online questionnaire.
 This assessment often identifies possible trouble areas.
 However, it is only preliminary.
 A more accurate assessment sometimes requires reviewing results of a criminal history search.

 Eligibility determinations are easiest when you have been charged with an offense exactly one time in your entire life, and you know what the charge was, the court in which it was ultimately resolved, the exact outcome of the charge, and the date.
-When not all of these facts are readily available, or when you have been charged on more than one occasion, things start to get more involved.
+When not all of these facts are readily available, or when you have been charged on more than one occasion, things get more involved.
 The situation may require a detailed review of all convictions and arrests that you have ever had.
 Expungement Lawyers in New Jersey™ can provide that review.
 In order for us to do that, you sometimes need to do some work on your own first.
+For starters, unless you already have your complete record of arrests and convictions, we must track it down.
+We explain how to do that elsewhere on this site.

-Note: Laws change.
+Note: Where records cannot be expunged, other alternatives may exist.
+Also, laws change.
 Some changes are for the better, and some for the worse.
-For example, S-2764 is a bill introduced on March 10, 2011, in the New Jersey Senate.
-This bill, if passed, would open the door for expungement in many situations where that door is now firmly shut.
-If your record cannot be expunged now, check again from time to time.
+In the past few years, the New Jersey Legislature has increased expungement eligibility in several ways.
+If your record still cannot be expunged now, check again from time to time.
 You never know!

 Q17.
 How long must I wait before I can expunge my conviction?

-A. All convictions require a waiting time before the court will let you expunge your record.
-Dismissals also will require a waiting time if the dismissal resulted from successful completion of a diversion.
-These times are as follows:
+A. Convictions almost always require a waiting time before the court will let you expunge your record.
+The major exception to that rule is marijuana convictions.
+The times are as follows:

 Young Drug Offender